Global wildfires: Greece a 'powder keg' as thousands flee their homes | DW | 06.08.2021

 A Greenville gas station was among dozens of buildings destroyed by the Dixie Fire

-The Dixie Fire, aided by 40 mph (64 kph) winds, "burnt down our entire downtown," Plumas County Supervisor Kevin Goss wrote on Facebook.
+The Dixie Fire, aided by winds of 40 miles per hour (64 kilometers per hour), "burnt down our entire downtown," Plumas County Supervisor Kevin Goss wrote on Facebook.

-Greenville dates back to California's gold rush era where some wooden constructions were well over 100 years old.
+Greenville dates back to California's gold rush era with some wooden constructions well over 100 years old.

 United Kingdom